 It’s ok if the cream cheese doesn’t tough right up against the sides of the pan.
 You should be left with about a half inch gab around the edges.

 Now all that’s left is the crumble!
-Sprinkle on top in an even layer, ensuring absolutely no cream cheese is peaking through.
+Sprinkle on top in an even layer, ensuring absolutely no cream cheese is peeking through.

 The cake bakes for about 50-60 minutes.
 It’s a bit difficult to tell when it’s done as the toothpick test won’t work here.
 It will just drag through the sticky cream cheese layer.